lioncio1229/exercise-projects/README.md

-# This is my first portfolio
+# This are some of my exercise projects

-It contains all of my project.